aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Weevil.md

 # `Weevil`

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 2 changes:
+HardMode being true does the following changes:

 - The enemy party member chewing move, if all other conditions applies, has a 8/10 chance to occur instead of 5/10
+- In the enemy party member chewing move, this enemy now gets healed their `hp` to their `maxhp` instead of 5 `hp`
-- When the player party member chewing move is used, the odds to gain an [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) conditions if it wasn't already inflicted are increased from 3/10 to 5/10
+- In the player party member chewing move, the odds to gain an [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) conditions if it wasn't already inflicted changes to 5/10 from 3/10

 ## Move selection
 2 moves are possible: